Multi-agent reinforcement learning: Sequential social dilemmas

 Social dilemmas like prisoner's dilemma, chicken and stag hunt are "matrix games".
 Each agent takes only one action from a choice of two possible actions, and a simple 2x2 matrix is used to describe the reward that each agent will get, given the actions that each agent took.

 In humans and other living creatures, social dilemmas tend to be more complex.
-Agents take multiple actions over time, and the distinction between cooperating and defecting isn't as clear cut as in matrix games.
+Agents take multiple actions over time, and the distinction between cooperating and defecting is not as clear cut as in matrix games.
 The concept of a sequential social dilemma (SSD) was introduced in 2017 as an attempt to model that complexity.
 There is ongoing research into defining different kinds of SSDs and showing cooperative behavior in the agents that act in them.

 Autocurricula

 An autocurriculum (plural: autocurricula) is a reinforcement learning concept that's salient in multi-agent experiments.
 As agents improve their performance, they change their environment; this change in the environment affects themselves and the other agents.
 The feedback loop results in several distinct phases of learning, each depending on the previous one.
 The stacked layers of learning are called an autocurriculum.
 Autocurricula are especially apparent in adversarial settings, where each group of agents is racing to counter the current strategy of the opposing group.

 The Hide and Seek game is an accessible example of an autocurriculum occurring in an adversarial setting.
 In this experiment, a team of seekers is competing against a team of hiders.
 Whenever one of the teams learns a new strategy, the opposing team adapts its strategy to give the best possible counter.
 When the hiders learn to use boxes to build a shelter, the seekers respond by learning to use a ramp to break into that shelter.
 The hiders respond by locking the ramps, making them unavailable for the seekers to use.
 The seekers then respond by "box surfing", exploiting a glitch in the game to penetrate the shelter.
 Each "level" of learning is an emergent phenomenon, with the previous level as its premise.
 This results in a stack of behaviors, each dependent on its predecessor.

-Autocurricula in reinforcement learning experiments are compared to the stages of the evolution of life on earth and the development of human culture.
+Autocurricula in reinforcement learning experiments are compared to the stages of the evolution of life on Earth and the development of human culture.
 A major stage in evolution happened 2-3 billion years ago, when photosynthesizing life forms started to produce massive amounts of oxygen, changing the balance of gases in the atmosphere.
 In the next stages of evolution, oxygen-breathing life forms evolved, eventually leading up to land mammals and human beings.
 These later stages could only happen after the photosynthesis stage made oxygen widely available.
-Similarly, human culture couldn't have gone through the industrial revolution in the 18th century without the resources and insights gained by the agricultural revolution at around 10,000 BC.
+Similarly, human culture could not have gone through the Industrial Revolution in the 18th century without the resources and insights gained by the agricultural revolution at around 10,000 BC.